emick/blog-to-wiki-demo/README.md

 # Blog to Wiki Demo

-This project converts blog content to a wiki format using MkDocs.
+A demonstration of converting a blog to a wiki using AI.

+LLM models are used for AI and MkDocs for the wiki.

 ## Setup